Extruding the vortex lattice: two reacting populations of dislocations: Abstract

 That vortex dynamics is collective in such a channel was demonstrated\cite{kes2004} by the application of the electrical current to a small region of the channel which generated motion of vortices up to 5$\mu{\rm{m}}=30w$ away.
 This implies a value of 5$\mu$m for the Larkin-Ovchinnikov length\cite{larkin1979}, over which the vortex lattice is not pinned.
 Motivated by these results, we will consider the clean limit for the channel in this article, with an ordered pinned lattice defining the channel edges.

-To investigate flow (both in solid and liquid phases) at significant and controllable density gradients, our simulations add a reservoir, with a chosen vortex density, to each end of the channel (\Figref{fig:fig_1}).
+To investigate flow (both in solid and liquid phases) at controllable density gradients, our simulations add a reservoir with a chosen vortex density to each end of the channel (\Figref{fig:fig_1}).
 Experimentally, the reservoirs could be fed via vortex pumps\cite{cole2006}; in the simulation vortices are added or removed sufficiently remotely from the channel exit and entrance so as not to affect the flow.
+This is achieved by calculating the field in each reservoir and adding or removing vortices at the lateral edges of each reservoir in order to maintain the required field.
+Using this method gives more control over the field gradient than a periodic boundary condition on the flow.

-The geometry of the channel is shown in \Figref{fig:fig_1}, where $B_{\rm L}$ and $B_{\rm R}$, with $B_{\rm L}>B_{\rm R}$, are the magnetic fields in the reservoirs, favouring vortex motion from left to right in the channel.
+The geometry of the channel is shown in \Figref{fig:fig_1}, where $B_{\rm L}$ and $B_{\rm R}$ are the fields in the left and right reservoirs, with $B_{\rm L}>B_{\rm R}$, favouring vortex motion from left to right in the channel.
 We work in the regime where the average density in the channel is comparable to the pinned lattice, so experimental changes of field would be small.
 We examine a ``wide" channel of width, $w\sim10 a_0$, where $a_0$ is the lattice parameter of the pinned lattice, which is our unit of length (and the associated unit of field, $B_0$).
 So, although the channel lattice is only slightly mismatched with the pinned lattice, the cumulative effect {\em across} the width of the channel can be several lattice parameters.
 The ``wide" channel will allow a continuum description.

 \Figref{fig:fig_2}a shows the yield stress for plastic flow at $B_{\rm L}-B_{\rm R}=\Delta{B}_{\rm y}=0.08$ for $T=0$.
 Above the yield stress ${\overline v}\propto{(\Delta{B})}$, i.e. linear to a good approximation.
 In the liquid phase, for $T>T_{\rm m}=0.014$, linearity is present for all $\Delta{B}$.
 That $\Delta{B}_{\rm y}$ and $T_{\rm m}$ are numerically small reflects the disparity of bulk and shear moduli in the vortex lattice.